PierreLaunay/SNT-I2D-SIN/Micropython_Microbit/Hardware/edgeconnector.md

 ### pins: P3, P4, P6, P7, P9, P10

-These pins are coupled to the LED matrix display, and also its associated ambient light sensing mode.
+*These pins are coupled to the LED matrix display, and also its associated ambient light sensing mode.
 To disable the display driver feature (which will automatically disable the light sensing feature) call the DAL function `display.enable(false)`.
-To turn the display driver back on again later, call the DAL function `display.enable(true)`.
+To turn the display driver back on again later, call the DAL function `display.enable(true)`.*

+Ces broches sont couplées à la matrice de LED, et aussi le capteur associé de mesure de la lumière ambiante.
+Pour désactiver l'affichage des LEDs (qui automatiquement désactivera le capteur de lumière) appelez la fonction DAL `display.enable(false)` Pour réutiliser l'affichage des LEDs ensuite, appelez la fonction `display.enable(true)`

-Note also that the LED 3x9 matrix connects LEDs with associated resistors across these pins, so you should take that into account when designing circuits to use these pins for other purposes.
+*Note also that the LED 3x9 matrix connects LEDs with associated resistors across these pins, so you should take that into account when designing circuits to use these pins for other purposes.*

+Remarque La matrice de LED 3x9 branche les LEDs avec leurs résistances associées à travers ces broches, aussi vous devrez en tenir compte si vous voulez utiliser ces broches pour d'autres usages.

 ### pins: P5, P11

-These pins are assigned to the two on-board buttons.
-In their default setup with all the standard high level languages, there is a global uBit instance containing: `uBit.buttonA`, `uBit.buttonB` and `uBit.buttonAB`.
+*These pins are assigned to the two on-board buttons.
+In their default setup with all the standard high level languages, there is a global uBit instance containing: `uBit.buttonA`, `uBit.buttonB` and `uBit.buttonAB`.*

+Ces broches sont assignées aux 2 boutons de la carte.
+Dans leurs initialisation par défaut dans tous les langages de haut niveau, il y a une instance globale uBit qui contient :  `uBit.buttonA`, `uBit.buttonB` et `uBit.buttonAB`.

-Buttons are hooked into the system timer in their constructor for regular debouncing.
+*Buttons are hooked into the system timer in their constructor for regular debouncing.
 However, if you want to completely remove this feature and use the physical pins for other purposes, you can `delete uBit.buttonA`, it will call the C++ destructor and de-register the button instance from the system timer, effectively disabling all DAL activity with that pin.
-It is then possible to use a `MicroBitPin` instance around the physical pin name to control it directly without interference from the DAL.
+It is then possible to use a `MicroBitPin` instance around the physical pin name to control it directly without interference from the DAL*

+Les boutons sont liées au timer du système dans leur déclaration pour gérer l'anti-rebond.
+Si vous voulez complètement enlever ces caractéristiques et utiliser la broches physiques pour d'autres usages, vous devez `delete uBit.buttonA` Cela appellera le destructeur C++ et enlèvera le registre du bouton du timer du système, cela dévalidera toute activité du DAL pour cette broche.
+Il est alors possible d'utiliser une instance `MicroBitPin` auprès de la broche physique pour la contrôler directement sans interférence avec le DAL.

-Be aware though, that there are 10K external pull-up resistors fitted to the micro:bit board.
+*Be aware though, that there are 10K external pull-up resistors fitted to the micro:bit board.*

+Faites attention, il y a une résistance externe de (pull-up) tirage vers le haut sur la carte micro:bit.

 ### pins: P19, P20

 These pins are allocated to the I2C bus, which is used by both the on-board motion sensor.
 It is strongly suggested that you avoid using these pins for any function other than I2C.

+Ces broches sont prévues pour le bus I2C, qui est utilisé par l'ensemble des capteurs de mouvement.
+Il est fortement conseillé d'éviter d'utiliser ces broches pour autres choses que l'I2C.

 It is possible to disable the DAL services that use these pins as the I2C bus, but the motion sensor device will still be connected to the bus, and may try to interpret the signals as data payloads, which could create some undesirable side effects on the SDA and interrupt pins.
 There are 4K7 pull-ups fitted to both pins on the board, so the best use for these two signals is to add other I2C devices.

+Il est possible de dévalider les services qui utilisent ces broches comme bus I2C, mais les capteurs de mouvement resteront connectés au bus, et essaieront d'interpréter les signaux comme des données utiles, cela pourra créer des effets de bord indésirables sur la ligne SDA et les broches d'interruption.
+Il y a 2 résistances de 4,7 k	&Omega; de pull-up tirage vers le haut, aussi le meilleur usage pour ces 2 signaux c'est d'ajouter d'autres circuits I2C.

 The main reason you might choose to use these pins for other purposes would be if you were designing your own micro:bit variant without any I2C devices, and then it would free up two more pins for other purposes.

 ## Power Supply Capabilities

-There is a dedicated page on [power supply capabilities and parameters](https://tech.microbit.org/hardware/powersupply), which better defines how you can use the GND and 3V rings
+*There is a dedicated page on [power supply capabilities and parameters](https://tech.microbit.org/hardware/powersupply), which better defines how you can use the GND and 3V rings*

+Il y a une page dédiée sur [power supply capabilities and parameters](https://tech.microbit.org/hardware/powersupply), qui vous expliquera au mieux comme utiliser les bornes femelles 0V et 3V

 ## GPIO Capabilities